TUMFTM/REVOL-E-TION/README.md

 Gurobi solver enables a significant speed advantage, especially when working with a large number of enabled system blocks or long term simulation.
 It is available at https://www.gurobi.com/ with a free academic license model.

+#### Plotly Server Handling
+The toolset is using plotly to visualize the dispatch of the energy systems.
+However, once plotly is configured to open the plots directly, it fails to close the handler properly (tested with plotly 5.14.1).
+To fix the resulting warning, modify the last few lines of the "open_html_in_browser" function within the "_base_renderers.py script" in plotly/io contained in your environment files:
+    '''with HTTPServer(("127.0.0.1", 0), OneShotRequestHandler) as server:
+			browser.open("http://127.0.0.1:%s" % server.server_port, new=new, autoraise=autoraise)
+			server.handle_request()'''
+in order to properly close the server handler